 What is the best fertilizer for fescue?

-High-nitrogen, low-phosphorus fertilizer applied in the late fall or early spring is ideal for most fescue varieties.
+The best fertilizer for fescue is high-nitrogen, low-phosphorus fertilizer applied in the late fall or early spring is ideal for most fescue varieties.
 It’s best to use a slow-releasing fertilizer to ensure your grass receives necessary nutrients over the course of a few months.

 What does overwatered grass look like?